mriso79/elixirhttpexample/README.md

 # Elixir HTTP Server

+## Backend queries and APIs
-Example of serving pages and frontend with Elixir.
+## Serving pages and frontend with Elixir.

+* Including JSON support with JSON plugin
+* Postgres Connection example with Ecto